Date of Publishing:

 Other subsidies and payments

-The increase of $75,000 is explained by an increase in salary overpayments.
+The decrease of $77,000 is explained by a decrease in salary overpayments.

 Risks and uncertainties